jundalisay/akasha/content/sections/register.md

 ---
-title: Register in the waitlist
+title: Sign up in the waitlist
 ---

-Register with your email and city so we can inform you when The Akashaverse will be deployed in your city.
+Sign up with your email and city so we can inform you when The Akashaverse will be deployed in your city.